AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Introduction

-Nevertheless, effectively fitting augmentation and conditional filters into the randomized smoothing pipeline has several challenges.
-First, both the augmentation process and the conditional filter must be highly efficient, as randomized smoothing typically requires thousands of model inferences, and the augmenter must handle a large number of randomized graphs.
-Second, the augmentation process should be adaptive to the type and level of noise added to the graph, ensuring the recovery of the original graph structure as accurately as possible.
-Third, the augmenter and conditional filter should be applicable in inductive learning, as the evasion attack on the graph usually presents in inductive learning that the model has not seen the testing nodes/graphs during training~\cite{dai2024comprehensive,gosch2024adversarial}.
-Finally, the newly integrated components may compromise the previously established certificate, making it essential to establish a new theoretical robustness certificate for AuditVotes to ensure provable robustness guarantees.
+Nevertheless, effectively designing these two components and incorporating them into the smoothing pipeline presents several design requirements: \circled{1} Both augmentation and conditional filter must be computationally efficient to handle thousands of randomized graphs, typical in randomized smoothing. \circled{2} The augmentation must adapt to the type and level of injected noise to effectively recover the original graph structure. \circled{3} Both components should be applicable in inductive learning, generalizing to unseen nodes, which is a practical necessity in evasion attack scenarios~\cite{dai2024comprehensive,gosch2024adversarial}. \circled{4} The resulting integrated framework must retain provable robustness guarantees, requiring new theoretical proofs to ensure certification.